 What it does: A couple of things.
 Firstly, you can also use it as a content research tool (like Answer the Public mentioned above).
 However, I recommend you input some of your favourite blogs to see which of their content receives the most social shares, telling you which types of post are most engaging.

 How it works: Simply input the blog URL into the search box on the homepage.
 Then a list of statistics will appear.

 Example: I input abeautifulmess.com because it’s one of my favourite sites.
 According to BuzzSumo, the girls’ “Gem Mirror DIY” is hugely popular on Pinterest, receiving the most Pins and repins out of all their content (24.2K – wowzers!)
 It also did really well on Facebook too, with nearly 3,000 likes and shares.

 Why it will help you write better blog posts: Use the tool to see what types of content work best for other bloggers (especially ones who write about the same topics as you).
 Are DIY posts and tutorials shared more than ‘outfit of the day’ posts?
 Perhaps there’s a reason why some bloggers get more repins than others, are their images bigger and more eye-catching for instance?
 Use the tool to gain insight into what makes a blog “sharable”, and use the data to inform the type of content you should be writing.

 BuzzSumo only offers part of their data for free and searches are capped each day.
 But most bloggers will find the free information valuable.
 You can unlock extra data and more searches by upgrading to their pro plan.

 Bonus tip: Use the trending topics tab if you’re looking for a little inspiration!
 Blogging about timely topics is a great way to boost traffic too!

 Share your favourite resources:

-Do you have any favourite blogging tools?
+Do you have any favourite free blogging tools?
 Or perhaps you have a particular resource that’s helped you write better content?
 Share them in the comments section blow.